 The real estate photos that are posted to Zillow, Trulia, or any other home sale site give potential buyers their FIRST look inside your house.
 This initial look could last only a few seconds, as the potential buyer scrolls through your pictures.
 BUT, if you do a good job with your pictures, you may just get that potential buyer to come to your house.

 Your pictures are your first sales pitch.
 They are the first impression of your home, and you want it to be a good one.
 In fact, it has to be so good, that it sets your home apart from the million other homes on Zillow.

-How can you take your own professional looking real estate photos?
+How can you take good real estate photos?

 Keep reading for my top fifteen tricks and tips.